Pin-Yen/thsr-trainset-utilization/README.md

 ```<train number> <origin-station> <origin-time> <destination> <destination-time> <conflict-trains>```\
 e.g: ```1455 NAG 20:30 TAC 21:30 1557```

-*conflict-trains* is a list of conflicting service trains (specified by train number, seperated by space), , the algorithm will avoid selecting this positioning train when the service trains list contains a train in conflict.
+*conflict-trains* is a list of conflicting service trains (specified by train number, seperated by space), , the algorithm will avoid selecting this positioning train when the service train list contains a train in conflict.

 **Tip:** To get better results, Split Nangang ⇄ Zuoying positioning trains into two legs, Nangang ⇄ Taichung and Taichung ⇄ Zuying, respectively.
 Leave it to the algorithm to decide whether to position a trainset all the way back to Nangang/Zuoying or just to Taichung.